gi8lino/tiledash/README.md

 ## 🧩 Creating a New Section Template

-To visualize custom data from Jira, you can create **your own `.gohtml` section templates** using standard Go templates with helpers.
+To visualize custom data from Jira, you can create **your own `.gohtml` cell templates** using standard Go templates with helpers.

 ### 1. 🔍 Fetch Real Data to Explore